-- The subscribing witness must sign the document.
-(Code of Civil Procedure section 1935 and Civil Code section 1197) - 4.
+- 3. The subscribing witness must say, under oath, that he or she was requested by the principal to sign the document as a witness and that he or she did so (Code of Civil Procedure section 1935, Civil Code section 1195); and - 4.
+The notary public must identify the subscribing witness based on personal knowledge or the identity of the subscribing witness must be proven to the notary public by the oath of a third person (credible witness) who personally knows the subscribing witness.
+The credible witness must be personally known by the notary public (Civil Code sections 1195, 1196); and - 5.
 The subscribing witness must sign the notary public's official journal.
-(Government Code section 8206(a)(2)(C)) In addition, if the identity of the subscribing witness was established by a third party, or credible witness, then the credible witness must also sign the notary public's official journal.
+(Government Code section 8206(a)(2)(C)) In addition, if the identity of the subscribing witness was established by a credible witness, then the credible witness must also sign the notary public's official journal.
 (Government Code section 8206(a)(2)(D))